Dante Pettis

-Dante Garrison Pettis (born October 23, 1995) is an American professional football wide receiver for the New Orleans Saints of the National Football League (NFL).
-He played college football for the Washington Huskies.
+Dante Garrison Pettis (born October 23, 1995) is an American professional football wide receiver.
+He played college football for the Washington Huskies and was drafted by the San Francisco 49ers in the second round of the 2018 NFL draft.
+Pettis has also played for the New York Giants, Chicago Bears, and New Orleans Saints.

 Early life

 Pettis attended JSerra Catholic High School in San Juan Capistrano, California.
-He played football, basketball and ran track.
-As a senior, he recorded 50 receptions for 889 yards and 11 touchdowns.
+He played football and basketball and also ran track.
+As a senior, Pettis recorded 50 receptions for 889 yards and 11 touchdowns.
 He committed to the University of Washington to play college football.

 College career

 As a true freshman for Washington in 2014, Pettis had 17 receptions for 259 yards and a touchdown.
 He also added 288 punt return yards and a punt return touchdown.

-As a sophomore, he recorded 30 receptions for 414 yards and a touchdown reception with 271 punt return yards and two punt return touchdowns.
+As a sophomore, Pettis recorded 30 receptions for 414 yards and a touchdown reception with 271 punt return yards and two punt return touchdowns.

-As a junior, he finished with 53 receptions, 822 yards, 15 touchdown receptions, 287 punt return yards and two touchdowns.
+As a junior, Pettis finished with 53 receptions for 822 yards and 15 touchdowns to go along with 287 punt return yards and two touchdowns.

-As a senior in 2017 against the Oregon Ducks, he broke the record for most career punt return touchdowns in NCAA history.
-Pettis garnered consensus All-America honors as a result of being named a first-team All-American by the American Football Coaches Association, Football Writers Association of America, Walter Camp Football Foundation, and The Sporting News.
-He finished the season with 63 receptions, 761 yards, and seven touchdown receptions, as well as 428 punt return yards and four touchdowns.
+As a senior in 2017 against the Oregon Ducks, Pettis broke the record for most career punt return touchdowns in NCAA history.
+He garnered consensus All-America honors as a result of being named a first-team All-American by the American Football Coaches Association, Football Writers Association of America, Walter Camp Football Foundation, and The Sporting News.
+Pettis finished the season with 63 receptions for 761 yards and seven touchdowns to go along with an NCAA-leading 428 punt return yards and four touchdowns.